Basilica of St. John: Interior

-The church inside would have also been covered in frescoes.
-The Ephesus bishop, Hypatius, was known for his advocation in the use of images in the church.
-After the completion of the St. John's church, the interior was covered by images, representations of saints and scenes from the Old and New Testaments.
+The church's interior would have been covered in frescoes.
+Hypatius, bishop of Ephesus, was known for advocating the use of icons in the church.
+After the completion of the church, the interior was covered by icons, representations of saints, and scenes from the Old and New Testaments.
 Paintings would have included those of Christ raising Lazarus from the dead and Christ crowning Justinian and Theodora.
-Aside from these, other possible epigrams would have appeared inside the church one of which would have been the first book of the Greek Anthology and also paintings that reflect the origins of the church as an imperial commission.
+Aside from these, other possible epigrams would have appeared inside the church, one of them being the first book of the Greek Anthology and others being paintings reflecting the origins of the church as an imperial commission.

-St. John in Ephesus

-This is on the stories and legends surrounding St. John during his life in Ephesus, for his:

-Journey to Ephesus

-It is believed that the Apostle John traveled from Jerusalem to the city of Ephesus where he remained for the rest of his life.
-It was during his time there that Emperor Domitian exiled him to the Isle of Patmos, where he wrote Revelation (the Apocalypse).
-When Nerva became emperor John was pardoned and returned to Ephesus, where he lived the remainder of his days.

 Legends and miracles

 During his time and until his death in Ephesus, St John preached about Christianity.
 According to legend, before he died, Christ, along with all the other apostles, visited St John and said to him: